Mahsaaltafi/time-series-stats-toolkit/README.md

 ---

 ## Citation
+These codes were originally developed for:
+Chen, Altafi et al. (2024). *The dynamic state of a prefrontal-hypothalamic-midbrain circuit commands behavioural transitions.*

 If you use this code in academic work, please cite:
 Chen, Altafi et al. (2024). *The dynamic state of a prefrontal-hypothalamic-midbrain circuit commands behavioural transitions.*